newrelic/newrelic-unix-monitor/README.md

 3. In the `proxy` object in `plugin.json`, populate the `proxy_username_obfuscated` and `proxy_password_obfuscated` attributes with the values returned by the CLI.

 4. In `pluginctl.sh`, uncomment the `NEW_RELIC_CONFIG_OBSCURING_KEY` variable, and set it to the same value or envrionment variable as you used in step 2 for `OBSCURING_KEY`.

+**Applies to attributes like insights_insert_key, proxy_username, proxy_password and any other attributes under the parent attribute 'agents'.

 ### Dashboards